 The biggest changes in the history of the church took place during the ministry of Rev. Randall Parsons.
-While he was here, a new sanctuary was built in 1964, along with a pastor's study and secretary's office.
+While he was here, a new sanctuary was built in 1964, along with a pastor's study and a secretary's office.
 The fund drive was begun on April 23, 1964, with a goal of $32,000.
 The progress towards the new sanctuary was helped by Ruth Miller who donated the land for the new building.
 In less than eight months, the building was completed, and half the money had been raised by 170 members.
 On December 6, 1964, the sanctuary was consecrated by Bishop James Henley.

-1990s, during the pastorate of Rev. John Hill, we bought additional property so we could relocate our Thrift Shop and our offices to separate buildings.
+In the early1990s, during the pastorate of Rev. John Hill, we bought additional property so we could relocate our Thrift Shop and our offices to separate buildings.
 In 1996, under the leadership of Rev. Roy Harris, the back of the sanctuary was enlarged by removing the walls of two previous offices.
 New pews and carpeting were installed.
 With this expansion, the church was not able to accommodate another 40-50 people for seating during services.

 Sebastian United Methodist Church has always felt strong ties to the community and its members volunteer in many community activities.
 Mention should be made of the long history of service to the library.
 In October 1973, a library was opened in one of the Sunday School rooms.
 It operated until November 1, 1982, when the 1500-2000 volumes were turned over to the Sebastian River Library Association for inclusion in the new North Indian River County Library which opened in early 1983.
 The library in the church was kept open until the new library became functional.